howzat/howzat.github.io/index.rst

 <http://docs.scala-lang.org/tutorials/tour/unified-types.html>`_ , all other
 types are now valid sub-classes.
 Don't do this.

-3. Use a "Type Parameter" (a.k.a parametric polymorphism) Type parameters are placeholders for specific types that will be supplied later.
+3. Use a "Type Parameter" (a.k.a parametric polymorphism).
+Type parameters are placeholders for specific types that will be supplied later.
 Type parameters give us configurable type safety, which sounds good.
 ::